Signed in as:

 Great strides have been made over the last several decades in reducing carbon emissions and pollution, at least on average in many regions.
 But according to the American Lung Association, Phoenix has some of the worst air quality in the nation.

-Exercise can be one of the most effective ways to battle against depression and anxiety and, by this point, that much is common knowledge.
+Exercise can be one of the most effective ways to increase mental wellness--and, by this point, that much is common knowledge.
 But we often need another person in our life to provide the motivational support and accountability to make it a daily habit.
 A workout buddy program is the first initiative we want to create for those struggling with their mental health.
 At first, we will simply donate our time (and sweat) to spend with those who sign up, perhaps with a note from their doctor, and we will work out with them, doing whatever they want to do.
 We'll go for walks around the neighborhood, hike up a mountain, or get a session in at the gym - with memberships we pay for.
 We'd like to offset the costs of martial arts memberships, spin classes, dance classes - anything that gets people moving.

 Depression, anxiety, and even more serious conditions such as bipolar disorder and schizophrenia, all have a common pathway, and that pathway is through mitochondria.
 A poor diet is not necessarily the "cause" of every mental ailment, but one available intervention that can help repair mitochondrial health is through changing how you eat.
 The ketogenic diet, for example, has been shown to improve metabolic health through processes like mitophagy and mitochondrial biogenesis.
 Originally developed in the early 1900s for the treatment of epilepsy, it can stop seizures - even when medications fail to.
 The science is still emerging, but this powerful intervention seems to provide relief for mental disorders as well.
 A consequence of this realization is the new field of Ketogenic Metabolic Therapy.
 They are still fairly rare, but there are clinicians and dietitians who specialize in this area and offer personalized coaching.
 We want to pay for those experiencing serious mental illness to receive that coaching.